themanyone/FindAImage/README.md

 # FindAImage

-Use AI image descriptions to build organized photo albums, multimedia portfolios, and meme pages.
+Use manually-entered and AI-generated descriptions to build organized photo albums, multimedia portfolios, and meme pages.

  * Simple utility.
 Creates searchable media captions, in browser.
  * Offline and private.
-Optionally use OpenAI or Google.
+Or optionally use OpenAI or Google.
  * Internet-ready.
 Can publish album/portfolio as a website.
  * Light wight.
 Does not require torch.
 4GiB VRAM.
  * Free and open-source.
 NO WARRANTIES.
 See LICENSE.